Azure/azure-sphere-samples/Samples/AzureIoT/READMEStartWithIoTCentral.md

 ## Step 6.
 View and edit the device data in Azure IoT Central

 1. In your Azure IoT Central application, select your device.
-Click **Devices** > **All Devices**.
+Select **Devices** > **All Devices**.
 You should see your device listed as an "Azure Sphere Example Thermometer".
 The device is identified in this way because it sends its [Azure IoT Plug and Play (PnP)](https://docs.microsoft.com/azure/iot-pnp/) model ID when it connects     .

-1. Select your device, and then click **About** on the menu bar just under the device name.
+1. Select your device, and then select **About** on the menu bar just under the device name.
 Note that the device has sent its serial number.

-1. Click **Device templates** and select the **Azure Sphere Example Thermometer** template.
+1. Select **Device templates** and select the **Azure Sphere Example Thermometer** template.

-1. Click **Views** > **Editing device and cloud data**.
+1. Select **Views** > **Editing device and cloud data**.
 Enter *Enable telemetry* as the Form name value.
 Select **Thermometer Telemetry Upload Enabled**.
-Click **Add section** > **Save** > **Publish**.
+Select **Add section** > **Save** > **Publish**.

-1. Click **Devices** > **All Devices**, then select your device and select **Enable telemetry**.
+1. Select **Devices** > **All Devices**, then select your device and select **Enable telemetry**.

-1. Click the dropdown menu under **Thermometer Telemetry Upload Enabled**, then click **True** > **Save**.
+1. Select the dropdown menu under **Thermometer Telemetry Upload Enabled**, then select **True** > **Save**.
 In a few seconds, the LED will light up and the app will start sending telemetry.

 1. Select **Overview**.
 See that the device is sending simulated temperatures at regular intervals.
 See also that the **Raw Data** will include any Thermometer Moved events when you press button B.

 1. Run a command from the Azure IoT Central application.
-Click the **Command** tab.
+Select the **Command** tab.
 In the Alert Message field, enter an example alert message like "Sunny later today.
 Close your window blinds to lower temperature!".
-Click **Run**.
-Click the History icon in the right corner of the Interface/Trigger Alarm box.
+Select **Run**.
+Select the History icon in the right corner of the Interface/Trigger Alarm box.
 This will show you the response to the command from your Azure Sphere device.
 The device itself will also output the following message:

    ```
    ALERT: Sunny later today.
 Close your window blinds to lower temperature!